Belt (clothing): History

 In modern times, men started wearing belts in the 1920s, as trouser waists fell to a lower line.
 Before the 1920s, belts served mostly a decorative purpose, and were associated with the military.
 Moreover, prior to that trousers did not even have belt loops.
 As sportswear, trousers with belt loops were already present in the 19th century.
 Today it is common for men to wear belts with their trousers.
 In the US military belts are worn snugly at dress events or at inspection so as convey impressions of fitness and discipline.
 From 1989 onward the US military standards regarding belt tightness during normal duty and non-duty activities have been somewhat more relaxed to prevent deleterious effects of prolonged excessive abdominal constriction.

 In some countries, a father's belt could be associated with corporal punishment.
 As belts are constructed out of materials like leather that are both strong and light, a belt can be easily wielded to produce intense pain by using it as a whip to strike the buttocks of a misbehaving child.
 Moreover, belts were convenient disciplinary tools, as they are generally immediately available for use.
 The belt can symbolize fatherly authority and paternal responsibility for one's children's behavior and moral development, but corporal punishment is not recommended for use in modern society as it was in the past.

-Since the 1980s and more commonly in the mid-1990s, the practice of sagging the pants, in which the waistbands (usually secured by a cinched belt) of trousers or (typically long) shorts are worn at or below the hips, thereby exposing the top part of any underwear not obscured by an upper-body garment, has been seen among young men and boys, especially among those who are black and consanguine with hip-hop culture and fashion.
+Since the 1980s and more commonly in the mid-1990s, the practice of sagging the pants, in which the waistbands (usually secured by a cinched belt) of trousers or (typically long) shorts are worn at or below the hips, thereby exposing the top part of any underwear not obscured by an upper-body garment, has been seen among young men and boys.
 This practice is believed to have originated with prison gangs and the prohibition of belts in prison (due to their use as weapons and as devices for suicide) -- historically, including in the latter part of the 20th century, gang-affiliated young men and boys were expected to wear their belts fastened tightly.